Judge rips PG&E for poor safety record leading to wildfires

 “We are in a critical chapter,” Alsup said.

-Newsom has threatened to lead an government-backed attempt to take over PG&E unless it bends to his demands, which include replacing the company’s entire 14-member board, including Johnson.
+Newsom has threatened to lead a government-backed attempt to take over PG&E unless it bends to his demands, which include replacing the company’s entire 14-member board, including Johnson.

 PG&E has promised to reshuffle at least part of its board and is in talks with Newsom’s representatives about other possible concessions.